Ever heard the famous Hippocrates quote? You know. The one about food being medicine?

 Some people can genuinely be scared of food – which is not a healthy thing and can get really scary really fast.
 Some can become afraid of eating the wrong things so much that they can trigger a predisposed eating disorder or disordered eating pattern, like orthorexia.

-Just because food doesn’t seem to fit the standard pharmaceutical, it doesn’t mean we have to completely disregard nutrition acting as medicine.
+Another common argument against food being medicine is that food does not act in the same way many pharmaceuticals do.
+But just because food doesn’t seem to fit the standard pharmaceutical, it doesn’t mean we have to completely disregard nutrition acting as medicine.

 There is a way to approach your food with health in mind that aligns with choosing foods as medicine of some sort.